Revisiting Skeleton-based Action Recognition: Experiments

+To elaborate on the good properties of 3D convolutional networks over graph networks, we compare Pose-SlowOnly with MS-G3D~\cite{liu2020disentangling}, a representative GCN-based approach in multiple dimensions.
+Two models take exactly the \textbf{same} input (coordinate-triplets for GCN, heatmaps generated from coordinate-triplets for PoseConv3D).

-In performance comparison between 3D-CNN and GCN, we adopt the input shape 48\x 56\x 56 for 3D-CNN, which is a light-weighted configuration.
-From Table~\ref{tab:gcnvscnn}, we see that under such configuration, our PoseC3D is even lighter than the GCN counterpart, both in the number of parameters and FLOPs.
-Although being light-weighted, PoseC3D still achieves competitive performance across different datasets.
+\textbf{Performance \& Efficiency.} In performance comparison between PoseConv3D and GCN, we adopt the input shape 48\x 56\x 56 for PoseConv3D.
+Table~\ref{tab-gcnvscnn} shows that under such configuration, PoseConv3D is lighter than the GCN counterpart, both in the number of parameters and FLOPs.
+Though being light-weighted, PoseConv3D achieves competitive performance on different datasets.
 The 1-clip testing result is better than or comparable with a state-of-the-art GCN while requiring much less computation.
-When applying 10-clip testing, PoseC3D consistently outperforms the state-of-the-art GCN.
-Note that only PoseC3D can take advantage of multi-view testing, since it subsamples from the entire heatmap volumes to form each input.
-Besides, PoseC3D uses the same architecture and hyperparameters for different datasets and achieves competitive performance, while GCN tunes architectures and hyperparameters for different datasets~\cite{liu2020disentangling}.
+With 10-clip testing, PoseConv3D consistently outperforms the state-of-the-art GCN.
+Only PoseConv3D can take advantage of multi-view testing since it subsamples the entire heatmap volumes to form each input.
+Besides, PoseConv3D uses the same architecture and hyperparameters for different datasets, while GCN relies on heavy tuning of architectures and hyperparameters on different datasets~\cite{liu2020disentangling}.